Dissertation content and format

 Digital media and research data

-17.28.
-For the examination version of dissertations, PGR students must submit any digital media, such as databases or digital images, appended to the dissertation in a standard format.
+18.37.
+For the examination version of dissertations, PGR students must submit any digital media, such as databases, audio files or digital images in a standard format (for example, Excel, MP3, JPEG, etc.).
 The student must include a statement in their dissertation covering the programme/s used and the file size/s.
+These additional files must be submitted for examination alongside the dissertation/commentary.